Cameron-Grams/Analyst_timeline_client/README.md

-# RESTFUL Timeline Client
+# Timeline Client

-This is the Analyst's Timeline application.
-It is a work in progress and still not complete.
+This is the Analyst's Timeline built to organize research.
+An analyst can establish a theme for research in a given area by creating a timeline, and then populate the timeline with significant events that develop their understanding of the topic.

+![alt-text][screenshot]

+[screenshot]: https://s3.us-east-2.amazonaws.com/cameronprofilephotos/analystTimeline2.png "Screen shot of Analyst's Timeline"